melanieshi0120/AI_Chatbot_Project/README.md

 ![images/chacha.png](images/chacha.png)
 ## Team Members
 ![images/team_members.png](images/team_members.png)
+## Introduction
+Nowadays, chatbots are very popular in different territories such as sales, e-commerce, health companies, restaurants, retail industry, etc. Because a chatbot significantly shortens the waiting time and it can help and answer different consumers' common questions simultaneously and instantly.
+Also, it can help companies to reduce the cost to serve people.
 ## Goal
 The goal of this chatbot project is to answer data science students common questions.
 This project contains two parts -  hard-coded part and deep learning part.
 The datasets were collected from reddit API and Stack Overflow (Web Scraping).
 Besides, [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing) (NLP) was applied in both parts.
 Currently, we are updating the datasets from different sources.
 Due to the large amount of data, we are ready to train our model on AWS & GCP.